vaughnteegarden/slate/source/includes/_moduleref.md

 You must pass in a `paymentCard` object with the `id` field blank.

-TODO describe how to encrypt PAN
+The SDK will encrypt the PAN (payment account number) using the session public key before transmission.

 The method returns the created `paymentCard` object with `id` upon success.